 -

-- Focal uptake on FDG PET- increase risk of malignancy – if >1 cm – do FNAC
+Q. What is done for an incidental lesion in the thyroid picked up by FDG PET? - Focal uptake on FDG PET- increase risk of malignancy – if >1 cm – do FNAC

 - Diffuse uptake- less risk of malignancy- no FNAC